You’re cooking a turkey, and it’s just about done, but wait, is it done at 165° or 180°? We’ve got the answer for you!

 Cooking a turkey is a complicated endeavor, especially because most people only do it one or two times per year!
 This can lead to many questions as to knowing when a turkey is done and safe to eat.

-Generally, a turkey is safe to eat when it reaches a temperature of 165°Fahrenheit.
-You can cook dark meat to a temperature of 180° Fahrenheit, but white meat turkey should be pulled out of the oven at 165° otherwise, it will get dry.
+A turkey is safe to eat when it reaches an internal temperature of 165°F. You can cook dark meat to a temperature of 180°F, but white meat turkey should be pulled out of the oven at 165° otherwise, it will get dry.

 Still, have questions about the two different “done” temperatures for turkey?
 We’ve probably answered them below.
 Keep reading to find out.